mkutz/screenplay-workshop-parabank/README.md

 pages –as Page Objects do– we will group them by meaningful __tasks__.

 OK, so now we are setup to create our first screenplay: the [LoginScreenplay].
 In order to do that, we need the [Actor] to be able to perform __tasks__, in this case a login.
-So let's create another method `perform` in our [Actor] class which takes an instance of the [Task] interface.
+So let's create another method `performs` in our [Actor] class which takes an instance of the [Task] interface.

 // Add `perform` method, taking a `Task` instance // Let Idea create the `Task` interface

-A [Task] can be performed by an [Actor], so we will declare a method `performAs`, which takes an [Actor] instance.
+A [Task] can be performed by an [Actor], so we will declare a method `performedBy`, which takes an [Actor] instance.

-// Add `performAs` method to the interface, taking an `Actor` instance
+// Add `performedBy` method to the interface, taking an `Actor` instance

 Next we will implement the [Login] task.
-Obviously a login requires a username and a password, so we add those as fields and implement the `performAs` method.
+Obviously a login requires a username and a password, so we add those as fields and implement the `performedBy` method.

-// Implement `Task` as `Login` with `performAs` and username and password as fields
+// Implement `Task` as `Login` with `performedBy` and username and password as fields

-As the login will happen using a WebDriver, we first need to use the [Actor]'s `use` method to get the [BrowseTheWeb] ability and get its WebDriver instance.
+As the login will happen using a WebDriver, we first need to use the [Actor]'s `uses` method to get the [BrowseTheWeb] ability and get its WebDriver instance.
 This may appear complicated, but allows us to combine different [Ability] instances to perform complex tasks.

-// Call `use` from `performAs`, to assign the WebDriver to a local variable.
+// Call `uses` from `proformedBy`, to assign the WebDriver to a local variable.

 The actual login code can be copied from the [HomePage] class' `login` method.

 // Copy `login` code form `HomePage`

 Note that the task is a value object.
 It is created once and does never need to change its state.
 This is what we want.
 [Task]s purely describe the actions needed to be performed.

 OK, let's execute the test to see if our task performs as expected.